RobinMcCorkell/uptime-tracker/README.md

 ### Raw formats ###

 The 'raw' command requires a raw format to be specified.
-These formats are all in the raw output format.
+Many of these formats will only output in the raw output format, but some may implement others.

 * 'all-data' will output all the data available, displaying the boot time, end time and fail status for each session in the UNIX seconds format.
 Each